-Table 7-10 Parameters returned on the LOG SENSE Tape Usage page (continued)
+Table 8-10 Parameters returned on the LOG SENSE Tape Usage page (continued)

-Parameter Code Parameter Name Description Length (bytes) 8040h Previous 2 Return to BOP Count The number of times the tape was repositioned to BOP the third to the last time the data cartridge was loaded.
-2 8041h Previous 2 Max/Min Temperature The maximum and minimum temperature (1 byte each, in degrees Celsius) reached by the tape drive the third to the last time the data cartridge was loaded.
-2 8042h Previous 2 Tape Repartitions The number of times the tape was repartitioned the third to the last time the data cartridge was loaded.
-2 8043h Previous 2 Drive ID The serial number of the third to the last tape drive into which the data cartridge was loaded.
-4 8044h Previous 2 Drive Barcode Label The barcode number (found on the exterior of the tape drive) of the third to the last tape drive into which the data cartridge was loaded.
-6 8045h Previous 2 Code Level The firmware version level of the third to the last tape drive into which the data cartridge was loaded.
-6 8046h Previous 3 Bytes Written The number of bytes written the fourth to the last time the data cartridge was loaded as a multiple of 10000h.
-4 8047h Previous 3 Bytes Read The number of bytes read the fourth to the last time the data cartridge was loaded as a multiple of 10000h.
-4 8048h Previous 3 Rewrites The number of bytes rewritten the fourth to the last time the data cartridge was loaded.
-4 8049h Previous 3 Rereads The number of bytes reread the next to the last time the data cartridge was loaded.
-2 804Ah Previous 3 Blocks ECC corrected The number of blocks corrected using ECC the fourth to the last time the data cartridge was loaded.
-4 804Bh Previous 3 Times Device Paused The number of times the tape drive was paused the fourth to the last time the data cartridge was loaded.
-4 804Ch Previous 3 Return to BOP Count The number of times the tape was repositioned to BOP the fourth to the last time the data cartridge was loaded.
-2 804Dh Previous 3 Max/Min Temperature The maximum and minimum temperature (1 byte each, in degrees Celsius) reached by the tape drive the fourth to the last time the data cartridge was loaded.
-2 804Eh Previous 3 Tape Repartitions The number of times the tape was repartitioned the fourth to the last time the data cartridge was loaded.
-2 804Fh Previous 3 Drive ID The serial number of the fourth to the last tape drive into which the data cartridge was loaded.
-4
+Parameter Parameter Code Name Description Length (bytes) 8005h Current Times Device Pause The number of times the tape drive paused since the data cartridge was loaded.
+A pause results from one of the following conditions: During a write operation, the data buffer was empty.
+During a read operation, the data buffer was full.
+4 8006h Current Rewinds The number of times the tape has been rewound since the data cartridge was loaded.
+2 8007h Current Max/Min Temperature The current maximum and minimum temperature (1 byte each, in degrees Celsius) reached by the tape drive since the data cartridge was loaded.
+2 8008h Current Tape Repartitions The number of times the tape has been repartitioned since the data cartridge was loaded.
+2 8009h Current Drive Serial The serial number of the tape drive in which the data cartridge is currently loaded.
+4 800Ah Previous Bytes Written The number of bytes written the last time the data cartridge was loaded as a multiple of 10000h.
+4 800Bh Previous Bytes Read The number of bytes read the last time the data cartridge was loaded as a multiple of 10000h.
+4 800Ch Previous Rewrites The number of bytes rewritten the last time the data cartridge was loaded.
+4 800Dh Previous Rereads The number of bytes reread the last time the data cartridge was loaded.
+2 800Eh Previous Blocks ECC Corrected The number of blocks corrected using ECC the last time the data cartridge was loaded.
+4 800Fh Previous Times Device Pause The number of times the tape drive was paused the last time the data cartridge was loaded.
+4 8010h Previous Rewinds The number of times the tape was rewound the last time the data cartridge was loaded.
+2 8011h Previous Max/Min Temperature The current maximum and minimum temperature (1 byte each, in degrees Celsius) reached by the tape drive the last time the data cartridge was loaded.
+2 8012h Current Tape Repartitions The number of times the tape was repartitioned the last time the data cartridge was loaded.
+2 8013h Previous Drive Serial The serial number of the previous tape drive in which the data cartridge was loaded.
+4 8014h Lifetime Bytes Written The number of bytes written over the lifetime of the cartridge as a multiple of 10000h.
+8015h Lifetime Bytes Read The number of bytes read over the lifetime of the cartridge as a multiple of 10000h.
+6

-Table 7-10 Parameters returned on the LOG SENSE Tape Usage page (continued)
+Table 8-10 Parameters returned on the LOG SENSE Tape Usage page (continued)